 So, setting up a 2FA for your account; can prevent lots of unauthorized users to gain access to your account.

 Using A Password Manager

 Why this won’t come as a shock, I bet

 stronger passwords are longer and her 8 characters — easy for you, hard for them.
 Using a password manager helps you remember your long 8 characters’ special password, and it help you create a strong password.

 A password manager such as keeper, LastPass, or 1Password helps you store long-form 8 character passwords.
 And it also generates good and very strong passwords.

-The manager has a master password that gives access to all your passwords, so you must use a stronger one that only you can easily remember.
+The manager has a master password that gives access to all your passwords, so you must use a stronger password that only you can easily remember.

 Stay alert to protect your account, and quick intervention also saves your account.
-Once you notice any things unusual, make sure to double the security, and use a Two-Factor Authentication.
+Once you notice any things unusual, make sure to double the security, and use two-factor authentication.